Back to blog

 Overcoming hallucinations with trustworthiness scores

 TLM works by augmenting existing LLMs with a layer of trust.
-The generally-available version of TLM lets you choose between a number of popular base models, including GPT-4o, GPT-4o mini, GPT-4, GPT-3.5, and Claude 3, but TLM can augment any LLM with only black-box access to the LLM API.
+The generally-available version of TLM lets you choose between a number of popular base models, including GPT-4o, GPT-4o mini, GPT-4, GPT-3.5, o1-preview, Claude 3 and 3.5 Sonnet, but TLM can augment any LLM.
 For enterprise use cases, such as adding trustworthiness to your custom fine-tuned LLM, contact us.

 Berkeley Research Group (BRG) has already seen significant cost savings from leveraging TLM.
 According to Steven Gawthorpe, PhD, Associate Director and Senior Data Scientist at BRG: